"The McIntoshs at Border Park Organics"

 2018 – 2021

-Between 2018 and 2021, Josh and Peri faced many unforeseen challenges, including severe drought (2018-2020), hail, a lack of funds and the COVID-19 pandemic, which brought significant change to markets.
+Between 2018 and 2021, Josh and Peri faced many unforeseen challenges, including severe drought (2018-2020), hail, reduced cash flow, and the COVID-19 pandemic, which brought significant change to markets.
 These major barriers and setbacks tested the McIntoshs’ resolve.
 Josh and Peri experimented with diverse practice changes over this period, which offered rich learning opportunities and supported innovation.

 Experimenting with inputs: biologicals, biostimulants and foliars